johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

 if (normal.z < 0) { value |= 1 << 13; normal.z *= -1; }
 ```

-In this way, the phi and theta angles lies in [0,π/2] range.
-To quantize the angles, you can simply select a subdivision of your choice, for example, for N subdivisions, we would get:
+In this way, the phi and theta angles lies in **{0,π/2}** range.
+To quantize the angles, you can simply select a subdivision of your choice:

 ```
 d_phi = π/2 / N
 d_theta = π/2 / N
 ```

-so the angles can be represented by an index i and j where:
+so the angles can be represented by an index **i** and **j** where:

 ```
 phi = d_phi * i
 theta = d_theta * j
 ```

-with i and j in [0,N] range
+with **i** and **j** in **{0,N}** range

-However, as written in the article, we will obtain a high density towards the Y pole.
-To improve the homogeneity of the distribution of the quantized vectors, I have chosen to vary the theta angle respect to phi.
-Considering that for phi=0, we have a division by zero, but any angle of theta is admissible, we will write:
+However, as written in the article, we would get a high density towards the Y pole.
+To improve the homogeneity, I chose to vary the theta angle respect to phi.
+Considering that for phi=0 there is a division by zero, but any angle of theta is admissible, can be written:

 ```
 float phi = i * d_phi;